gkwan93/mywebsite/about.md

    [Skype For Business Edge Deployment](/assets/PDF/Lab9-EdgeDcoumentation-Gabrielk.pdf)

-   > Part of the Unified Communications course at CISA where students had to document and the deploy an SfB 2015 Edge Server.
+   > Part of the Unified Communications course at CISA where students had to document and the deployment an SfB 2015 Edge Server.

    [Capstone Project 1 Documentation](/assets/PDF/CaptstoneProject1.pdf)